 Noëlle Wolfs started as a trademark attorney at V.O. in 1993.
 Before that she studied Dutch law at Utrecht University, where she specialized in intellectual property law.

-Noëlle manages trademark portfolios of medium-seized and large national and international companies.
+Noëlle manages trademark portfolios of medium-sized and large national and international companies.
 She has longstanding experience in actively representing her clients before the Benelux Office of Intellectual Property as well as before The European Union Intellectual Property Office (EUIPO).

 Her approach is pro-active, she combines legal knowledge with the practical interests of her clients to obtain optimal protection of their intellectual property rights.
 Next to portfolio management, Noëlle represents her clients in conflict and opposition cases.
 Her experience extends to drafting co-existence agreements and declarations, keeping in mind the legal position and interests of the client.